 Source: Education at a Glance, 2016, OECD Publishing, Table C6.3 (web only).
-Prepared by Colleges Ontario.

 Several countries - notably New Zealand, the Netherlands and the Nordic countries - are well ahead of other advanced economies in providing retraining to older workers without educational credentials.